Destinations Greece The Cyclades Santorini

 Reserve direct ↗

-The Santorini sibling of the famous Mykonos property — 11 suites only (vs Mykonos's 90), opened 2021 in Imerovigli, cut into the cliff above the south end of the village.
-Both Roka (Japanese, sister to the international group) and Vezenes (Greek modern, the in-house restaurant) — rare for a property of this size to have two serious restaurants.
+The Santorini sibling of the famous Mykonos property — 13 suites only, a fraction of the Mykonos flagship’s scale, opened 2021 in Imerovigli, cut into the cliff at the edge of the village.
+Both Roka by Zuma (Japanese, part of the international Azumi group) and Vezené (Greek modern, named for chef Ari Vezené) — rare for a property of this size to have two serious restaurants.
 Smaller and more deliberate than the Andronis flagships; the design-led traveller's pick.

 What it's known for